mlund/faunus/src/playground/jana/README.txt

   parameters are being used, delete this file first!

-confout.pqr:
+confout.pqr + traj.xtc:
-  PDB-like snapshot that can be opened in VMD
+  PDB-like snapshot and trajectory that can be opened in VMD,

+  $ vmd confout.pqr traj.xtc
+  $ pbc box

 traj.xtc:
   Gromacs trajectory file that can be opened in VMD